sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "Ahem.
 Allow me to start from the beginning.
 Once upon a time, before this world grew darker, there were four kings that jointly ruled the land.
 Together, the King of Clubs, the King of Hearts, the King of Diamonds, and the King of Spades represented their people.
 Back then...
 I was their Court Magician, and Jevil their Court Jester.
 We would entertain the Kings, and occasionally the Kingdom, and over time we would grow to be close friends."

-"Back in those brighter days, Jevil was allowed something called 'jester's privilege' - a concept long dead today.
+"Back in those brighter days, Jevil was allowed something called 'jester's privilege' - a concept long dead in this age of darkness.
 The idea was this: Though our kingdom was benevolent, it was known that one could not simply ridicule, question or humiliate the kings and his men directly.
 Such a thing was just not done!
 No, instead, as well as entertaining them, the court jester had the unique privilege of being able to be as honest as he wished, even to the point of mockery, without consequence."

 "After all," he allowed himself a sly grin, "the jester was already a fool by occupation.
 Why would anything a fool says truly matter?"

 "As such, he became the person the Card Kingdom's citizens went to to voice their concerns.
-And likewise, the person the Kingdom's monarchy went to for the occasional honest opinion, someone who wouldn't simply validate them like the castle's nobles."
+And likewise, the person the Kingdom's monarchy went to for the occasional honest opinion, someone who wouldn't simply validate their decisions like the castle's nobles."

 "But..."
 Seam paused in his retelling, and focused his gaze on you once more.
 You had been sat, leaning in, legs crossed, hanging on his every word - your eyes wide and your mouth open slightly as you took in the magician's history lesson.
 Seam took in the sight, unexpectedly reminding him of that old friendship with the jester, when they could talk, and play, and life seemed much simpler.
 He closed his eyes, and took a breath.
 "One day, many years ago now, someone came to him.
 He listened, as was his duty.
 And this stranger told him something that would ultimately break the man I once knew."